Al Michaels: 1989 World Series

 That picture was very much a mirror of the feel and the mood that had enveloped the Bay Area and indeed most of Northern California.
 Their baseball teams, the Giants and the Athletics, had won pennants, and the people of this region were still basking in the afterglow of each team's success.
 And this great American sporting classic, the World Series, was, for the time being, exclusively theirs.

 Then, of course, that feeling of pure radiance was transformed into horror and grief and despair in fifteen seconds.
 And now on October 27, like a fighter who's taken a vicious blow to the stomach and has groggily arisen, this region moves on and moves ahead.

 And one part of that scenario is the resumption of the World Series.
 No one in this ballpark tonight- no player, no vendor, no fan, no writer, no announcer, in fact, no one in this area period- can forget the images.
 The column of smoke in the Marina.
 The severed bridge.
 The grotesque tangle of concrete in Oakland.
 The pictures are embedded in our minds.

 And while the mourning and the agonizing and the aftereffects continue, in about thirty minutes the plate umpire, Vic Voltaggio will say 'Play Ball', and the players will play, the vendors will sell, the crowd will exhort, the announcers will announce.
 And for many of the six million people in this region, it will be like revisiting Fantasyland.

 But Fantasyland is where baseball comes from anyway, and maybe, right about now, that's the perfect place for a three-hour rest.

 — Al Michaels at the beginning of ABC's telecast of the resumption of Game 3 of the 1989 World Series.

 There was later speculation that if Michaels won an arbitration case involving ABC, he would join CBS Sports as its lead baseball announcer.
 ABC following the 1989 World Series, had lost its baseball package to CBS for the next four years.
 Michaels had been feuding with ABC over an alleged violation of company policy.
-Michaels' contract with ABC was originally set to expire in late 1992.
+Michaels's contract with ABC was originally set to expire in late 1992.
 Ultimately however, ABC announced a contract extension that sources said would keep Michaels at ABC through at least the end of 1995 and would pay him at least $2.2 million annually with the potential to earn more.
 That would make Michaels the highest-paid sports announcer in television.